 We want to encourage everyone to buy their tickets in advance.
 Advance tickets will cost £2.50, but on the day ALL tickets will cost £5.00 – still a cheap day’s entertainment.
 Primary school children (and younger) and anyone in full fancy dress in the procession still get in free.

-We are presently planning entertainment for your enjoyment, including donkey rides, Razzamataz Theatre School, Pure Steel band and much, much more, to be confirmed.
+We are presently planning entertainment for your enjoyment, including donkey rides, Razzamataz Theatre School, Pure Steel band, Circus Workshops and much, much more, to be confirmed.
 And, of course, there are the ever popular VILLAGE GAMES to take part in, or just to enjoy watching.
-Take a look at the WI BAKING & CAKE DECORATING CHALLENGE exhibits in the Main Marquee (Bring entries to the marquee on the day, guidance notes will be available from this website, under ‘Events’).
 Refreshments will be available throughout the afternoon and evening, including the WI’s Afternoon Teas, Gerard’s infamous Pig Roast, Toastie the Difference, One Potato!
 Two Potato! spuds, new boys Bang In Belper and more throughout the afternoon and evening.
 We will be able to enjoy live music from two support acts (tbc) and a main band, Dammit Jack, in the evening.

 We look forward to welcoming you throughout the week.
 For more details on the week’s entertainment see the Carnival Events page.